-The Mid and Lower Cibolo Creek Watersheds are located in Guadalupe, Bexar, Wilson, and Karnes counties.
-The headwaters of the watershed are located in the developing I-35 corridor North and East of San Antonio.
-Cibolo Creek meanders south approximately 90 stream miles before its confluence with the San Antonio River and includes Martinez Creek, Salatrillo Creek, and Clifton Branch (Location Map link).
+The Mid and Lower Cibolo Creek watershed is in Guadalupe, Bexar, Wilson and Karnes counties.
+The headwaters of the watershed are in the developing I-35 corridor north and east of San Antonio.
+Cibolo Creek meanders south approximately 90 stream miles before its confluence with the San Antonio River and includes Martinez Creek, Salatrillo Creek and Clifton Branch.

-In 2004 and still in 2014, the Texas Commission on Environmental Quality (TCEQ) listed the Lower Cibolo Creek as an impaired water body for primary contact recreation due to elevated levels of E. coli bacteria.
-Excessive amounts of the indicator bacteria E. coli in a water body signify an increased risk for disease-causing pathogens to be present in the water body.
-Both E. coli bacteria and other pathogenic organisms that may be present in Lower Cibolo Creek come from the fecal material of birds and warm-blooded mammals.
-The mid and Lower Cibolo Creek also have concerns for elevated levels of nitrate, total phosphorus, and depressed dissolved oxygen levels, which can hinder aquatic life.
+The Texas Commission on Environmental Quality (TCEQ) has listed the Lower Cibolo Creek as an impaired water body for primary contact recreation due to elevated levels of E. coli bacteria.
+The Mid and Lower Cibolo Creek watershed also has concerns for elevated levels of nitrate, total phosphorus and depressed dissolved oxygen levels, which can hinder aquatic life.

-With this project, TWRI and San Antonio River Authority (SARA) will work together to facilitate local stakeholders in the development of a watershed protection plan.
-The plan, guided by stakeholder input and the best available data and science, will identify the best management practices to achieve the water quality improvement and watershed protection goals identified by stakeholders.
+With this project, TWRI and the San Antonio River Authority (SARA) are working together to assist local stakeholders in the development of a watershed protection plan (WPP), which will identify the best management practices to achieve the water quality improvement and watershed protection goals identified by stakeholders.

 Funding for this project was provided by the Texas State Soil and Water Conservation Board through the State Nonpoint Source Grant Program.